Production

 Step 6: Oiling & Waxing

-The surface treatment is the final and perhaps most important step.
+Surface treatment is the final and perhaps most important step.
 I use only natural oils and waxes:

-2. Drying: Several hours to days
+2. Drying time: Several hours to days

 3. Second oil layer: For deeper protection